Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 7. The settings page allows configuration of how the markup is displayed.

 == Changelog ==
+= 3.9.5 =
+* Maintenance: Tested with WordPress 5.7 and include new `Tested up to:` information.
+* Maintenance: Tested with WooCommerce 5.1.0 and include new `WC tested up to:` information.

 = 3.9.4 =
 Fix: Consolidate constants.